jonathancraddock/mootparadox_grav/pages/02.hiking/kentmere-horseshoe-extended/item.md

 #### Traditional Kentmere Horseshoe

 I believe this GPX follows the traditional route.
-If you wanted to add Sallows and Sour Howes to the end of the route, it adds around 3km.

 [View Full Screen](https://map.mootparadox.com/full/kentmere-plan) | [GPX](https://map.mootparadox.com/gpx/kentmere-plan)
 <p><iframe src="https://map.mootparadox.com/embed/kentmere-plan" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

 #### Extended Horseshoe

 The traditional Kentmere Horseshoe does not include Sallows and Sour Howes, but with sufficient energy they could be added beyond the summit of Yoke, before returning to Kentmere.
+It would add a minimum of 3km to the route.